Renaitre1111/poetic_re/POETIC_Rebuttal.md

 A6: Thank you for the question.
 The toy experiment presented in Figure 1, we utilized the QM9 dataset, consistent with the setup in our main experiments.
 Specifically, we focused on the property of Polarizability ($\alpha$).
 To efficiently verify the feasibility of the proposed framework, we evaluated the models on a subset of 200 target property values for the in-distribution and unseen settings, respectively.

-> Q7: Rationale for structural embeddings in retrieval
+> Q7: Rationale for structural embeddings in retrieval.

 A7: Thank you for the question.
 We selected these specific 3D descriptors based on two primary considerations: theoretical necessity for 3D geometry and empirical superiority over 2D representations.

 - **3D geometric necessity.** Our rationale for selecting element frequencies and interatomic distances in Eq.
 2 stems from the fundamental requirement of 3D molecule generation, where the target properties are intrinsically governed by 3D conformations rather than just 2D topological connectivity.
 Unlike 1D SMILES strings or 2D graph fingerprints (e.g., ECFP) which are invariant to conformational changes, our task requires an SE(3)-invariant representation that can explicitly distinguish spatial structures.
-Rupp et al.[1] demonstrated that pairwise internuclear distances (formalized as the Coulomb Matrix) serve as minimal sufficient statistics for accurately predicting quantum mechanical properties, so we adopt interatomic distance statistics as the core structural embedding, a choice that is strongly supported by established paradigms in machine learning for quantum chemistry.
-Similarly, Hansen et al. [2] introduced the "Bag of Bonds" representation, which validates the utility of distance histograms and atomic distributions for capturing geometric and chemical variations.
+[1] demonstrated that pairwise internuclear distances (formalized as the Coulomb Matrix) serve as minimal sufficient statistics for accurately predicting quantum mechanical properties, so we adopt interatomic distance statistics as the core structural embedding, a choice that is strongly supported by established paradigms in machine learning for quantum chemistry.
+Similarly, [2] introduced the "Bag of Bonds" representation, which validates the utility of distance histograms and atomic distributions for capturing geometric and chemical variations.
 Our design in Eq.
 2 aligns directly with these physics-informed principles, ensuring that the retrieval process provides precise, property-relevant geometric guidance that topological descriptors cannot offer.

 - **Empirical Verification.** To empirically justify our choice over standard topological descriptors, we conducted an additional comparative experiment where the 3D structural retrieval in Eq.
 2 was replaced by a 2D baseline using ECFP4 fingerprints with Tanimoto similarity.
 As shown in Table below, relying solely on 2D topological similarity consistently degrades performance across all six properties compared to our proposed 3D descriptors.
 Notably, the error for frontier orbital energies increases significantly, confirming that topological information alone is a suboptimal proxy for the 3D conformational features required for accurate quantum property targeting.